astrowonk/gpxcsv/README.md

 This tool can convert most gpx files to csv format.
 It preserves trackpoint extensions and `trk` level tags.
 It should support multiple `<trk>` entries per file, multiple `<trkseg>` segments. `trk` and `trkseg` specific tags should be added as columns to the final csv file distinguishing the different tracks from each other.

+## Advantages over alternatives

-The module uses the GPX tags as column names.
-It should be able to process any gpx file, not just ones with specific data.
-If a gpx file uses extensions and has `hr` for heartrate data, it will make a csv with a `hr` column.
+* **Preserves most data:** If a gpx file uses extensions and has `hr` for heartrate data, it will make a csv with a `hr` column.
+Other converters require specific support for specific column names.

-However, column names will simply reflect how they are tagged in the gpx file.
-Column ordering may be suboptimal, currently I'm simply sorting it alphabetically, so latitude and longitude may not be adajacent.

-Requires `lxml` and python 3.6+
+* **Minimal dependencies:** Only requires lxml.

+* **Easy command line usage** `gpxcsv file.gpx` and your done.

+* **Preserves and identifies multi-trk or multi-trkseg data**.
+Because trk and trkseg level tags get their own ID columns, multi-track or segment files remain usable.

+* **Pandas dataframe easy if you need it** Create a python list for easy conversation to a dataframe, but no pandas required.

+(Admittedly, I didn't discover some of the other options until after I made this.)

 ## Installation and Usage